 Samantha received her Bachelor of Arts in Neurosciences from Drew University, Master of Public Health from the Dornsife School of Public Health at Drexel University, and is a current doctoral student in Community Health and Health Policy at CUNY School of Public Health.
 In addition to her work at CIMH, Samantha also works as an advocate for consumers who live with mental health and substance use disorders as well as those who require long term care services in New York State.

-Thinh Vu is currently a doctoral student at CUNY Graduate School of Public Health and Health Policy.
-He held an MSs in Epidemiology from the University of California at Los Angeles (UCLA) in 2020.
+Thinh Vu held an MSc in Epidemiology from the University of California at Los Angeles (UCLA) in 2020.
 His main research focuses on understanding the determinants of community health across vulnerable populations and assessing how different interventions promote health behavior changes.

 Vivian Le is a Graduate Assistant at CIMH and a masters student at CUNY Graduate School of Public Health and Health Policy studying Community Health.
 Prior to her acceptance into the program, Vivian spent the last semester of her undergraduate career completing a fieldwork internship at CIMH where she was able to discover her passions in mental health research, determined to play a role in expanding mental health care to low-income countries and communities where it is needed most.